Canon T4i vs Panasonic GF1

 It is notable that the T4i has a microphone port, which is missing on the GF1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the T4i and the GF1 have been discontinued, but can regularly be found used on eBay.
+Both the T4i and the GF1 have been discontinued, but can regularly be found used on ebay.
 The GF1 was replaced by the Panasonic DMC-GF2, while the T4i was followed by the Canon T5i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the T4i and GF1 can be found, respectively, in the Canon T4i Manual (free pdf) or the online Panasonic GF1 Manual.

 So how do things add up?
 Which of the two cameras – the Canon T4i or the Panasonic GF1 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.